ScooloV/bbpedia/docs/core_rules.md

 as part of your team and are not deleted from your Team Draft List.
-They cannot take part in any further games this season but they will still count towards both the maximum number of players of their type allowed by the team roster, and the 16 player maximum.
-Finally, whilst their Current Value is counted when working out Team Value, it is not
+They cannot take part in any further games this season but they will still count towards both the maximum number of players of their type allowed by the team roster, and the 16 player maximum. finaly, whilst their Current Value is counted when working out Team Value, it is not

 counted when working out Current Team Value.